Jump to:

 • Children younger than 5 years of age with TBI have a greater mortality rate.

-• Longer length of coma is a negative predictor of outcome.
+• Longer length of coma, early coagulopathy, and subarachnoid hemorrhage are negative predictors of outcome.

 • Best motor response score on the GCS is the best acute predictor of outcome.